 Depending on how you submit your FAFSA, it can take anywhere from 3 days to 3 weeks for the U.S. Department of Education to process your application and send you a Student Aid Report (SAR) with your expected family contribution.
 SFA will receive a copy of your FAFSA, and we’ll use that information to create your financial aid package offer.
-That process can take as long as 2-3 weeks.
+That process can take two to three weeks.

 How can I find out if I’ve been approved?

 We’ll send all of your financial aid communications to your mySFA email address.
 If you’re a financial assistance applicant or recipient, we recommend checking your mySFA email at least once a week so you can respond to messages and make sure your financial aid processing isn’t delayed.
 If you receive financial aid offers, you’ll need to accept each of them individually before they can be disbursed to you.

 When will I receive the aid?
 How will I get it?

 If you are a one-term only student, your Direct Loan funds will disburse in two separate disbursements.

 What are my options if my application is denied?

 If you are denied federal student aid because of missing information, you will be informed and given an opportunity to update your FAFSA.
 If aid is denied because you are not eligible, we encourage you to talk to a representative from our office to discuss your options.